eligosource/eventsourced/README.md

     received event DoorNotMoved(Closed,cannot close door)

-Restarting the example application will recover the door's state so that sending of
+Restarting the example application will recover the door's state so that

     door !
 Message("open")
     door !
 Message("close")